 Anthropology Definition & Introduction

-This is an outline for an Introduction to Anthropology 2018 course, providing an anthropology definition by demonstrating contemporary anthropological findings.
-This definition of anthropology is based on the 4th edition of Anthropology: What Does it Mean to be Human? by Robert H. Lavenda and Emily A. Schultz, published in 2018 by the Oxford University Press.
+This page was an outline for an Introduction to Anthropology 2018 course, providing an anthropology definition by demonstrating contemporary anthropological findings.
+This definition of anthropology was based on the 4th edition of Anthropology: What Does it Mean to be Human? by Robert H. Lavenda and Emily A. Schultz, published in 2018 by Oxford University Press.

 A. Evolution & Biological Anthropology